Holiday Nightmares – How to avoid them (Updated 2025)

 If permission is refused, then an application to the Court may be necessary.

-If you need advice and assistance in respect of this area or indeed any issues in respect of children arrangements then please do not hesitate to contact the Family Law Team at Browell Smith and Co Solicitors.
-Our experts will listen to you, explain your options and work with you towards the best possible outcome for you and your family.
+If you need advice and assistance with child arrangements, obtaining travel consent, or making a will, please do not hesitate to contact our experienced team at Browell Smith & Co Solicitors.
+Our experts will listen to you, explain your options, and work with you toward the best possible outcome for you and your family.

 Back to News